anuoua/shadcn-packaged/README.md

 # Shadcn Packaged

-This is a package of all [shadcn/ui](https://ui.shadcn.com/) components without CLI for easy use.
+This is a npm package of all [shadcn/ui](https://ui.shadcn.com/) components without CLI for easy use.

 It simply exports all the useful files with type declaration.